| Search our quarter-million Q&As |

-Ferricyanide Removal / Destruction for disposal
+-----Ferricyanide Removal / Destruction for disposal

 Due to the regulations on the ferricyanide in the Alodine 1200s the company I work for has switched over to Alodine 600.
 However, this means that I must dispose of the 1200s and it's dragout, before doing this I must neutralize the ferricyanide within the 1200s.
-I am planning on neutralizing the ferricyanide with 1.5 lb of zinc sulphate ⇦ this on eBay or Amazon [affil links] per 0.1% of.
+I am planning on neutralizing the ferricyanide with 1.5 lb of zinc sulphate ⇦ on eBay or Amazon [affil link] per 0.1% of.
 Does anyone know a titration to find out the % of ferricyanide within the 1200s?
 Or is there a better method for removing the ferricyanide?

 Benjamin Curto- Ponderay, Idaho, USA